millionart/WinPopclip/README.md

 ## Usage
 * Download and install Autohotkey from the [official website](https://www.autohotkey.com/download/)
-* Download winclip [source code](https://github.com/millionart/WinPopClip.ahk/releases) and unzip it
+* Download WinPopClip [source code](https://github.com/millionart/WinPopClip.ahk/releases) and unzip it
-* Double-click winclip.ahk to execute the script
+* Double-click WinPopClip.ahk to execute the script

 ## Other
 * More features will be gradually improved